Intermodalics/pickit-docs/docs/robot-integrations/fanuc/fanuc_installation_and_setup.rst

 -  All ASCII files for both the low-level communication as well as an example program.
--  Binaries generated from these ASCII files for software version V8.30.
+-  Binaries generated from these ASCII files for software version V7.70, V8.30 and V9.10.
    In case of using an older software version, you might have to recompile the ASCII files first.